 Family and friends will be received on January 31, 2020 in the William S. Skovranko Memorial Home, Inc. 828 Richford Street at Commonwealth Ave., Duquesne from 10 A.M. until a Blessing Service at 11 A.M. with Rev. Andrew Deskevich officiating.
 Entombment will follow in Calvary Cemetery, Pittsburgh..
 In lieu of flowers, the family suggests donations to breast cancer and colon cancer research.

-To plant a tree in memory of Nicholas Stiliha, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Nicholas Stiliha, please visit our floral store.